ivangfr/springboot-ldap-testcontainers/README.md

 ## Shutdown

+- To stop `simple-service` application
-- Go to the terminal where `simple-service` is running and press `Ctrl+C`
+  - If it was started with `Maven`, go to the terminal where it is running and press `Ctrl+C`
+  - If it was started as a Docker container, run in a terminal the command below
+    ```
+    docker stop simple-service
+    ```

-- In `springboot-ldap` root folder, to stop and remove docker-compose containers, networks and volumes run
+- To stop and remove docker-compose containers, network and volumes, in a terminal and inside `springboot-ldap` root folder, run the following command
   ```
   docker-compose down -v
   ```